 By coating floss with fluorescent proteins and threading it through the gingival sulcus of anaesthetised mice, they successfully delivered various agents, including proteins, inactivated virus particles, mRNA, and immunogenic nanoparticles.

 The immune response was striking.
-Not only did vaccinated mice exhibit elevated levels of antibodies in the lungs, nose, and spleen, but their bone marrow also showed the presence of active antibody-secreting cells.
-Immune activation extended beyond local lymph nodes to systemic organs, such as the spleen and lungs.
-Remarkably, the immune response persisted for over two months and was unaffected by age, food, and fluid intake.
+Not only did vaccinated mice exhibit elevated antibody levels in the lungs, nose, and spleen, but their bone marrow also showed the presence of active antibody-secreting cells.
+Immune activation extended beyond the local lymph nodes to systemic organs, including the spleen and lungs.
+Remarkably, the immune response persisted for over 2 months and was unaffected by age, diet, or fluid intake.2

 Flossing for protection